maniadel/project-ng6-lib-app/README.md

 # project-ng6-lib-app

-This project is issued for tutorial published in medium.com
+This project is issued for tutorial published at :  https://medium.com/@adelma/bebb194091d8